miguelraz/miguelraz.github.io/blog/fromjuliatobqn.md

 ### What Julians can learn from BQN

-1. Broadcasting semantics, `Each ([¨](https://mlochbaum.github.io/BQN/doc/map.html))`, and Taking Arrays Seriously™
+1. Broadcasting semantics, `Each ([¨](https://mlochbaum.github.io/BQN/doc/map.html))`, and Taking Arrays Seriously™.
-2. Data parallelism techniques
+2. Data parallelism techniques.
-3. Bit vector optimizations
+3. Bit vector optimizations.
-4. Flattening data recursive structures for performance
+4. Flattening data recursive structures for performance.
-5. Array-ify all the things
+5. Array-ify all the things.
 6. Algorithmic thinking

 ### Notes and words of caution

-- The syntax and symbols of BQN is a big "love it or hate it" part of the deal.
+The syntax and symbols of BQN is a big "love it or hate it" part of the deal.
 I won't try to convince you to *like it*, but I have found it much easier to take a silly, mnemonic based approach to what each symbol does:
-  - `≡"abc"` will give you the "depth" of something, because it looks like a little ladder that you descend
+    * `` ≡"abc" `` will give you the "depth" of something, because it looks like a little ladder that you descend
-  - `⌈` is taking the "highest" value (and is thus the max), `⌊` is taking the "lowest"
+    * `` ⌈ `` is taking the "highest" value (and is thus the max), ``⌊`` is taking the "lowest"
-  - `+´` will be dragging all the stuff to the right of the tick towards the `+`, so it's a reduction
+    * `` +´ `` will be dragging all the stuff to the right of the tick towards the `+`, so it's a reduction
-  - `` +` `` If you use the `` ` `` tick the other way, you will be dragging the `+` *towards* the stuff on the right, so it's a `scan`, from left to right.
+    * `` +` `` If you use the tick the other way, you will be dragging the `+` *towards* the stuff on the right, so it's a `scan`, from left to right.
   These are just the examples that come to mind, but I've found (completely subjectively) for BQN's symbology to be a bit friendlier/more consistent than APL's.
-- Be mindful that the `‿` character to denote lists is not the same as that of arrays.
+Be mindful that the `‿` character to denote lists is not the same as that of arrays.
 The [docs say that](https://mlochbaum.github.io/BQN/doc/arrayrepr.html#brackets) newbies usually start out with these for easy manipulation examples and gradually move on to explicit array notation with the fancy brackets:

 ```bqn
     3 1⊸+⊸× 5